bloxstreet/support/guides/training-guide.md

 **Trainer:** *Before we begin, I will show you how to make a coffee.
 Please pay attention, and avoid going AFK, as the information is vital for your success.*

 **Trainer:** *Firstly, click on the mug.
-When you have the mug, put in the type of coffee the guest told you to make.
+Once you have equipped the mug, dispense the type of coffee the customer ordered.
 I’ll show you an example, please watch closely.*

-**At this point, you will show them how to make a simple coffee... by placing the mug on the dispenser.**
+**At this point, you will show them how to make a simple coffee.**

 **Trainer:** *We also have a slush machine at BloxStreet that allows our guests to choose from a variety of different flavored slushies.*